artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Weight Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 3.10.0 =
+* Fixed the shipping methods list not refreshing when methods were added, deleted or enabled/disabled in a shipping zone (the list could show empty or outdated on stores with a persistent object cache).
+* Improved cache invalidation for product categories, tags and attribute values, so new ones show up immediately.
+* Compatible with WooCommerce 10.9 and WordPress 7.1.
 = 3.9.0 =
 * Fixed shipping method settings fields when creating a new instance from WooCommerce shipping zones.
 = 3.8.0 =